Wix Tutorial: Build a Website in 7 Minutes [+ Videos]

 - Connect social profiles

-It takes just a bit while Wix pulls your custom palette, which makes it a good time to check in with you!
+It takes just a bit while Wix creates your custom site, which makes it a good time to check in with you!
 Are you still with me?
 We’re doing this Wix tutorial step-by-step together, right?
 Good!
 Once Wix has it set up, you'll see an option to edit your new site!!

 Now comes the REALLY fun part - editing your brand new site!
-It isn't nearly as scary as it sounds as each page is made up of sections.
+It isn't nearly as scary as it sounds as each page is made up of sections or strips.
 That’s it!
 We'll be repeating the same edit and design process over and over again with different sections.

 These sections can be edited and designed independently of each other.1 They can be rearranged, duplicated, deleted, and even moved to a new page.